shuwuyou/chicago_crime_LEMMING/README.md

 The Python script queries Chicago’s open data API with pagination and loads the full year of data into Snowflake using key-pair authentication.

-Your extraction script is here:
+The extraction script is here:
 **`extract_crime_LEMMING.py`**

 The script performs: